Mainul163/football-league/README.md

 # My Project Name is football-league
-A Single Page Application with a dynamic posts of fake data loaded from REST API.
+A Single Page Application with a dynamic posts of fake data loaded from REST API. it is a fully responsive using media query and bootstrap5

 Tools : React.js, REST API, React Router, Material UI, Netlify